Fedozie/glasp-documentation/README.md

 ## How to get YouTube transcripts with Glasp

-1. Go to [YouTube's](https://www.youtube.com) page on your browser that is the browser with the Glasp extension installed.
+1. Go to [YouTube's](https://www.youtube.com) page on your browser which is the browser with the Glasp extension installed.
 ![Getting YouTube Transcripts with Glasp - 1](./images/yt-1.jpeg)

-2. Search for a video and click on any of your choice.
+2. Search for a video and click on any one of your choice.
 ![Getting YouTube Transcripts with Glasp - 2](./images/yt-2.jpeg)

 3. Click on the dropdown icon beside the Transcript and Summary to get a transcript of the video.